Madcon: Yosef Wolde-Mariam

 Yosef Wolde-Mariam (born August 4, 1978) is an Ethiopian-Norwegian TV presenter and rapper.
 His parents were from Ethiopia and Eritrea.

 Wolde-Mariam grew up in Grefsen, Norway with his mother, moving many times, living in Røyken, Grønland, Grünerløkka, and Bekkelaget.

-In 2012, and from 2015 to 2025, was a mentor on the Norwegian version of The Voice, known as The Voice: Norges beste stemme, broadcast on the "TV 2" Norwegian television channel.
+In 2012, and from 2015 to 2025, he was a mentor on the Norwegian version of The Voice, known as The Voice: Norges beste stemme, broadcast on TV 2.
 In 2025, Wolde-Mariam became the winning coach with his artist Andrea Holm.

 Tshawe Baqwa

 Tshawe Baqwa (born January 6, 1980, in Saarbrücken, West Germany) is a South African-German-Norwegian rapper and TV presenter.

 In 1994, Baqwa moved to South Africa with his parents when he was 14 years old, in the wake of the country's first democratic general election, eventually going back to Norway for a musical career.

 In 2007, Baqwa took part and won the third season of the Norwegian dance contest Skal vi danse? (lit.
-"Shall we dance?"), broadcast on "TV 2" Norwegian TV channel: although the judges ultimately favored finalist Mona Grudt, Baqwa won by public vote.
+"Shall we dance?"), broadcast on TV 2.
+Although the judges ultimately favored finalist Mona Grudt, Baqwa won by public vote.
 He also performed as a voice-over artist in the 2011 film Rio, playing the character Nico.